d2rd/Sprint-Challenge-Node-Express_cspt2/README.md

 ## Stretch Goal

-[]- Use `create-react-app` to create an application in a separate folder (outside the API project folder).
+[x]- Use `create-react-app` to create an application in a separate folder (outside the API project folder).
 Name it anything you want.

 []- From the React application show a list of all _projects_ using the API you built.